AgrospAI/oceanprotocol-provider/README.md

 ### Personalize the deployment

-Create a values file adapted to your kubernetes cluster configuration:
+Create a values file adapted to your kubernetes cluster configuration.
+For instance, for the provider deployment:

 ```yaml
 # Default values for the deployment of oceanprotocol-provider in Arsys DCD Managed Kubernetes.